-These hearing aids are super discreet, with a transparent wire leading to a small, lightweight receiver that stays hidden behind your ear.
-Lively has a transparent customer service policy, which includes a 3-year warranty on the product, a 100-day trial, and free shipping and returns.
+These hearing aids are discreet, with a transparent wire leading to a small, lightweight receiver that stays hidden behind your ear.
+Lively has a clear customer service policy that includes a 3-year warranty on the product, a 100-day trial, and free shipping and returns.

-The Audibel Via models come equipped to pair with Apple or Android devices.
-It also comes with access to Audibel’s Thrive app, which allows you to personalize your hearing experience according to your preferences.
+The Audibel Via models come equipped to pair with iOS and Android devices.
+It also comes with access to the Thrive app, which allows you to personalize your hearing experience according to your preferences.